nxcoin/nxcoin-project/README.md

 If it is a simple/trivial/non-controversial change, then one of the nxcoin development team members simply pulls it.

-If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion (if they haven't already) on the [Slack : NXCoin General Channel](https://nxcoinofficial.slack.com).
-You can get invite from here http://invite.nxcoin.finance:3000/

 The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions (see `doc/coding.txt`) or are controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/nxcoinofficial/nxcoin/tags) are created regularly to indicate new official, stable release versions of NXCoin.
+[Tags](https://github.com/nxcoin/nxcoin-project/tags) are created regularly to indicate new official, stable release versions of NXCoin.

 Testing